leobauza/TradeTracker/README.md

 ## Run the App

+Make sure you have node installed and run `yarn install`.
+We recommend using nvm, if you have that then run `nvm install` and `nvm use`.

 1. Start the server by running `node app/server.js` from `/`

 2. Until the UI is built go to `http://localhost:3006/api/sync`.
 You should see a success message: